armory/documentation/_spinnaker_install_admin_guides/prometheus-monitoring.md

     path: "/prometheus_metrics"
 ```

-## Check for Spinnaker Targets in Prometheus
+## Check for Spinnaker targets in Prometheus

-After applying these changes, you should be able to see spinnaker targets in Prometheus.
+After applying these changes, you should be able to see  Spinnaker targets in Prometheus.
 It may take 3 to 5 minutes for this to show up depending on where Prometheus is in its config polling interval.

 ![Prometheus Targets](/images/prometheus.png)

 ## Access Grafana

-Similar to what we did for Prometheus, port forward into Grafana and access the web interface.
+Configure port forwarding for Grafana:

 ```bash
 $ kubectl --namespace monitoring port-forward svc/grafana 3000
 ```

-Access the web interface via http://localhost:3000 and use the default grafana user:password of `admin:admin`.
+Access the Grafana web interface via http://localhost:3000 and use the default grafana user:password of `admin:admin`.

-## Add Armory Dashboards to Grafana
+## Add Armory dashboards to Grafana

-As a starting point for metrics to graph for monitoring, Armory provides a monitoring json file you can load into Grafana.
-If you are a Grafana expert, you can skip this step.
+Armory provides a JSON file that you can import into Grafana as a starting point for metrics to graph for monitoring.
+You can skip this step if you are a Grafana expert.

 - Git clone this repo to your local workstation: https://github.com/armory-io/spin-monitoring-dashboards.git
 - Access the Grafana web interface (as shown above)
 - Navigate to Dashboards then Manage
-- Click on the import button
+- Click on the _Import_ button
-- Upload the spin-monitoring-dashboards/grafana/spinnaker-main.json file from the directory you cloned above
+- Upload the `spin-monitoring-dashboards/grafana/spinnaker-main.json` file from the directory you cloned above

-After uploading the dashboards, you can view them by clicking on Dashboards, Manage, and then Spinnaker-main to explore graphs for each service.
+After importing the dashboards, you explore graphs for each service by clicking on _Dashboards_, _Manage_, and then _Spinnaker-main_.

 ![Grafana Dashboard](/images/grafana.png)

-Additional example dashboards can be found at this location: https://github.com/spinnaker/spinnaker-monitoring
+Additional example dashboards are in the [spinnaker-monitoring](https://github.com/spinnaker/spinnaker-monitoring) repo.